 Morning Devotional: There are so many different devotionals out there but three of my favorites are YouVersion’s Daily Verse/Reading Plans, She Reads Truth, and Jesus Calling.
 I have been using both for about 5 years of and on but I’ve come to notice that the more I dive into my devotionals in the morning the happier, joyful, peaceful, and centered I feel throughout the day.
 Devotional time is essential for your overall health and a great way to start, regather, and end your day.

 Therapy and Counseling:I think I’ve mentioned this before but seeing a professional mental health specialist is vital for your health.
 I have been blessed by my therapist who assists me in gathering my thoughts and feelings weekly.
-I actually decided to work with her weekly instead of monthly because some weeks are days are easier than others.
+I actually decided to work with her weekly instead of monthly because some weeks, and even days, are easier than others.
 She corrects me with compassion.
-Though, my therapist encourages me to keep finding and defining my truth and who I am.
+My therapist encourages me to keep finding and defining my truth and who I am.
 Whether you’re more comfortable with once a week or once a month, seeing a professional should be a priority on our to-do list.
 I also recommend one of my favorite apps Sanity & Self (this does not substitute for a seeing a professional mental health specialist).
 There are professionals and coaches that guide you through different topics and self-care programs.
 I’ve recommended this to those in my inner circle and I recommend it for you.

 Ultimately, the people that are important to you deserve the best of you.
 You deserve the best of you.
 Prioritizing your self-care is the healthy for you.
 I like these personal convos because I get to be personal with you and share more.
 Was there some advice I gave that you don’t agree with?
 Or some that you actually do side with me on?
 Are there some questions or suggestions you want to give me?
 Let me know; the only way we grow is by being honest, loving, and supportive of each other.